JiaqiLi404/OpenModal/README.md

 #### [GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS): A Powerful Few-shot Text-to-Speech Tool with WebUI (config/voice_clone_GPT_SoVITS.yaml)

-symbols in GPT-SoVITS is different from ours and other common voice projects, so you need to export their symbols with their checkpoint, by adding the codes below.
+Symbols in GPT-SoVITS is different from ours and other common voice projects, so you need to export their symbols with their checkpoint, by adding the codes below.
-Or you can download our provided checkpoint.
+Or you can download our provided checkpoint at [Onedrive]().

 ```python
 dict_s2 = torch.load(sovits_path, map_location="cpu")